 You may only stand for election to the Student Employees Council if you belong to the voting-entitled student assistant or scientific/artistic assistant group.

 The term of office for elected honorary student posts is one year.
-Such posts include Faculty Staff Councils, the Senate, the Faculty Board, the Student Government, the Equal Opportunity Advisory Board and the Student Employees Council.
+Such posts include Student Councils, the Senate, the Faculty Board, the Student Government, the Equal Opportunity Advisory Board and the Student Employees Council.
 For all other volunteer student positions, you are either delegated or appointed.
 In such cases, the term of office is indefinite – i.e., for as long as you want to participate – or lasts until the committee is dissolved (for example, in the case of an appointment committee for a professorship).

 The term of office for a Student Council committee begins with the constituent meeting approximately one week after the election.